rtancman/docker-symfony/README.md

 # docker-symfony
-Docker image to run symfony
+Docker image to run symfony using:
+- nginx
+- memcached
+- phpfpm